Malekitsu/Maw-Mod-MMMerge/README.md

 - **2D (Perduelion)** - _Contributor_: Basically designed the new alchemy design all by himself, making an amazing job.
 - **Thor Thunderfist** - _Contributor_: Adapted the code for skill limit removal.

-Special thanks to Rodril, that indirectly made the whole project possible and has always been available.
+Special thanks to Grayface and Rodril, that indirectly made the whole project possible.

 We express our deepest appreciation to all the discord community member.
 Their advices and feedbacks played a very important role in the development.
 Most noticeably, but not only: